 This is exactly the time you need to Codesign.

-Codesign is NOT just your stock standard community or stakeholder engagement.
+Codesign (or participatory design) is NOT just your stock standard community or stakeholder engagement.
 It’s a set of behaviours, a set process of steps, and a set of clear deliverables.
-It relies on co-designing the problem as well as the solution.
+It relies on co-designing (and defining) the problem as well as the solution.

 - Agreeing to a new funding model for an industry sector, overturning a decades-old model that was unsustainable

-- Radical innovations in how companies and organisations operate to increase efficiencies and redesign their processes in infrastructure, health, asset maintenance, housing, ICT and employment programs.
+- Radical innovations in how companies and organisations operate.
+This increased efficiencies and redesigned their processes in infrastructure, health, asset maintenance, housing, ICT and employment programs.

-- Do differently – if you’re codesigning the you’re looking or a new solution.
+If you’re codesigning then you’re looking for a new solution.
 So you need to solve things differently.
 You can’t keep doing the same thing and expect a different solution.

-- Co-implementation – This overcomes the fatal error of having “all care, no responsibility”
+This overcomes the fatal error of having “all care, no responsibility”.

-- Neutrality – Have an independent facilitator to help codesign parties.
-This helps participants find a neutral place to agree
+Have an independent facilitator to help codesign parties.
+This helps participants find a neutral place to agree.